neilt1700/htmltodocx/htmltodocx/README.txt

 * Adjusted paragraph separation to work better with Word2007+ where no spacing is set in a style;
 * Entire (pseudo) list elements can now be styled - e.g. to set spaceAfter;
 * Can now add spaceAfter and spaceBefore on <ul> and <ol> elements for spacing before and after lists.
 Defaults to a single text break after a list if spaceAfter is not set;
-* Added inheritance check so that only properties that are typically inherited in css are inherited here (e.g. font styling) - see function h2d_inheritable_props().
+* Added inheritance check so that only properties that are typically inherited in css are inherited here (e.g. font styling) - see function htmltodocx_inheritable_props().

 Revision: 11235
 Author: SND\neilt17_cp